MSU basketball player Cassius Winston's brother dies after being hit by train

 On the Albion College Men's Basketball Team roster, Winston is quoted as saying he chose to attend Albion because "it felt like a second home ever since his first campus visit."

-A statement addressed to the Albion College community from Albion College President Marui Ditzler said "Last night, our family lost a student.
-And as families do in difficult times, we must come together to mourn and to embrace one another.
-We have been in close contact with the student’s family and are doing everything we can to support them."
+Zach was a finance major, a student in the Gerstacker Institute for Business and Management, and member of the Albion College men’s basketball team.
+Beyond that, he was an extremely charismatic young man with an infectious smile.

+Zach was a recognized leader who was well known across every facet of our campus, He was a fantastic student with a world of potential before him.
+He was deeply loved and will be deeply missed."

-Ditzler said they will offer grief counseling and will be sharing details later Sunday.
+Ditzler said the college plans to offer grief counseling and will be sharing details later Sunday.

 MSU basketball will play Binghamton Bearcats at the Breslin Center Sunday at 7 p.m.
 At this time it's unclear if Cassius Winston will be playing in the game.